walkerdustin/genAI-concept-search/README.md

 ![Cost Comparison](images/costs.png)

 ### Speed

-The mistral.ai api gave the fastest answers.
+The mistral.ai API gave the fastest answers.
-The local Llama 7B took the longest
+The local Llama 13B took the longest.

 ### Performance

 Below is a table of the top ratings sorted by mistral medium, because based on the public stats, it should be the most powerful model.
 Based on this view, it looks like, that llama7B is the closest match to mistral medium, but this is not true, as llama7B gives a rating of 8,7 or 6 to every verse.
-Another thing, that is interesting, is that the ratings of mistral tiny and Ollama mistral7B are different, even though they should be the same underlying model.
+Another thing, that is interesting, is that the ratings of mistral-tiny and Ollama mistral7B are different, even though they should be the same underlying model.

 | id |   mistral medium |   mistral small |   mistral tiny |   ollama llama13B |   ollama llama7B |   ollama mistral7B |   gpt 3.5 |   gemini pro |   text bison |
 |-----:|-------------------------:|------------------------:|-----------------------:|--------------------------:|-------------------------:|---------------------------:|------------------:|---------------------:|---------------------:|